NarcisseChangom/BLAs-Migration-repo/README.md

 Migration stock data for 1960, 1970, 1980, 1990, and 2000 are sourced from the World Bank (2022), while data for 2010 and 2020 are drawn from UNDESA (2020), which employs a similar methodology.
 They use information collated from censuses and surveys at destination and origin countries to construct a matrix of bilateral migration stock data from each of the origin countries to each potential destination country.

-The combined data used for analysis in the paper is provided with this repository.
-Users may check out the following sources for the original data:
+The combined data used for analysis in the paper is provided with [this repository](https://github.com/NarcisseChangom/BLAs-Migration-repo/tree/main/DATA).
+Original data are available from the following sources:
 - Bilateral Labor Agreements data 1945-2020 available at: https://dataverse.harvard.edu/dataverse/BLA
 - Bilateral Migration data 1960-2000 available at: https://databank.worldbank.org/source/global-bilateral-migration
 - Bilateral Migration data 2010-2020 available at: https://www.un.org/development/desa/pd/content/international-migration-1